Colored vertex models and $k$-tilings of the Aztec diamond: Conclusion and open questions

-\begin{problem} The domino-shuffling algorithm was originally introduced in \cite{aztec0} for counting the domino tilings of the Aztec diamond of rank $m$.
+Since the writing of this article a version of the domino shuffle algorithm has been created for the coupled tilings.
+The domino-shuffling algorithm was originally introduced in \cite{aztec0} and further studied in \cite{shuffling1,shuffling2} for counting the domino tilings of the Aztec diamond of rank $m$.
 This algorithm can also be used to generate a uniform sampling of a tiling \cite{aztec3}.
-It would be interesting to generalize the shuffling algorithm \cite{aztec0,shuffling1,shuffling2} to generate $k$-tilings of the Aztec diamond of rank $m$ such that the probability of generating a given $k$-tiling is proportional to its weight. \end{problem}
+In \cite{KN23} the third author of this paper and Matthew Nicoletti generalize the shuffling algorithm to generate $k$-tilings of the Aztec diamond of rank $m$ such that the probability of generating a given $k$-tiling is proportional to its weight.
+They describe the algorithm both in terms of dynamics on a system of colored particles and as operations on the dominos themselves.